 Odorous house ants enter homes when people leave small openings, such as windows open during night hours when temperatures drop below 65 degrees Fahrenheit.

-5. Pavement Ants
+5. Pavement Ant

-6. Acrobat Ants
+6. Acrobat Ant

-Acrobat ants are a type of ant that belong to the Myrmicinae subfamily.
+Acrobat ants are a type of ant that belongs to the Myrmicinae subfamily.
 They are also known as tree ants because they can be found living in trees, making homes out of leaves and branches.

 These types of ants in Arizona are typically dark brown or black and measure between 1/8 and 3/8 inches long.